 The answer lies in two brownfield competitive advantages.

 Brownfield sites are places that already have energy infrastructure present but are inoperative or soon to be shut down.
 Examples include coal-fired electricity generators.
 Brownfield development often requires decommissioning, the assumption of environmental liabilities, and potentially redressing past infrastructure development inequities.
-Since brownfield sites come with unique development challenges, how could they compete with greenfield opportunities?
+Since brownfield sites have unique development challenges, how could they compete with greenfield opportunities in the clean energy transition?

 Brownfield renewable development is partly motivated by slow-moving interconnection queues.
 Over 4,000 greenfield renewable energy projects have been proposed in deregulated jurisdictions in the US.
 Each of these projects requires an analysis of the transmission impact by the independent system operator (ISO).
-Such an analysis determines which upgrades are required for a new project and allocates a proportion of those costs to the project developer.
+Such an analysis determines which upgrades are required for a new project, the capital allocation, and precise forecasting for clean energy project development.

 Interconnection queues are so backlogged that there is only a small chance of a new project — one that is not currently in the queue — making it through in a reasonable timeframe.
 Even the most speculative projects will not likely give up their spot in line unless they are forced to by some form of interconnection queue reform.